Scoliosis causes include sports participation

 As a safer and effective alternative to traditional open spine procedures, Laser Spine Institute offers minimally invasive spine surgery that involves muscle-sparing techniques and a shorter recovery time for our patients.^ Our procedures can treat symptoms related to degenerative scoliosis on an outpatient basis and with less risk of complication compared to traditional procedures.

-To learn more and find out if you may be a potential candidate for one of our procedures, reach out to our dedicated team of Spine Care Consultants today for a no-cost MRI review.*
+To learn more and find out if you may be a potential candidate for one of our procedures, reach out to our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review.*